US STOCKS-Wall St slides as tech wreck resumes

 By Yashaswini Swamynathan and Sruthi Shankar

-June 15 Technology shares came under pressure yet again on Thursday, weighing on all three major Wall Street indexes, as investors fretted about stretched valuations.
+June 15 (Reuters) - Technology shares came under pressure yet again on Thursday, weighing on all three major Wall Street indexes, as investors fretted about stretched valuations.

 The S&P 500 technology sector has risen 16.7 percent this year, far outperforming other sectors and giving investors a chance to lock in gains.